Lemon Meringue Pie: A Family Favorite

 Make sure the mixture attaches to the crust with no gaps.
-The crust will help anchor the meringue and help keep it from shrinking.
+The crust will help anchor the meringue and help keep it from shrinking and weeping.

 Transfer to a wire rack and let cool completely to room temperature.
 If the pie is even remotely warm when you cut into it, the lemon base may be runny.
 To help firm up the base, after the pie has cooled down, you can place the pie on top of a cooling pack covered with a tea towel.